akalali/hello-world-conan/README.md

 This simple hello-world project uses [Poco][poco-github] as a third party library.
 Poco is included in this project via [Conan][conan].

 There are two variants of how to use this repository.
-They are tagged so you can checkout your desired variant.
+They are tagged so you can checkout your desired variant:

+For the [Conan install variant][conan-install], see [Setting up Conan][conan-install-setup].

+For the [Conan cmake variant][conan-cmake], see [Setting up Conan][conan-cmake-setup].

 ### Setting up Conan
 To install conan, see the [Conan documentation][conan-install].
 It is recommended to use a [virtual environment][venv] with python.